corda/corda-docs-portal/content/en/docs/cenm/1.2/certificate-revocation.md

 {{< note >}}
 It is assumed that the signed certificate revocation list is always available - even if it’s empty.
+Nodes
+                will refuse to make TLS connections if they cannot verify the revocation status of certificates in the remote peer’s chain, and therefore the CRL must remain available for the network to operate.

 {{< /note >}}

 {{< note >}}
 CRLs should be signed manually from time to time depending on its’ `nextUpdate` property.
-This is to ensure
-                an up-to-date CRL is distributed in the network before the previous one expires.
-Conventionally they have a lifecycle of 6 months and are manually signed every 3 months.
-See [CRL Endpoint Check Tool](crl-endpoint-check-tool.md) for more information how to check CRLs’ update deadlines.
+Further details
+                on CRL lifecycle are covered under [Lifecycle](#crl-lifecycle).

 {{< /note >}}